eludius18/Hardhat_Fork-Laika/README.md

-# Forking Mainnet Ethereum Chain
+# Forking Mainnet Ethereum Chain | Testing Localhost with Laika

 ## Install the Dependencies and Dotenv